Travis Barker Breaks Silence About His Hospitalization and "Life-Threatening" Medical Scare - E! Online

 Travis himself also tweeted the same day, writing, "God save me," although the three words may have also alluded to a song released in March.

+On June 30, the kids' mom Shanna Moakler issued her own statement about her ex-husband's health scare, saying, "Thank you to everyone who has reached out with concern to my ex and father of my children.
+I know he is in great hands and surrounded by loving support and the best medical teams available and his beautiful wife Kourtney."

-The musician's recent medical emergency comes just one month after he and Kourtney tied the knot in a lavish ceremony in Portofino, Italy in late May.
+The musician's recent medical emergency comes just one month after he and the Kardashians star tied the knot in a lavish ceremony in Portofino, Italy in late May.

-In addition to Landon and Alabama being right by the couple's side for the ceremony, Travis' stepdaughter Atiana De La Hoya, 23, was also in attendance.
-Additionally, Kourtney's kids Mason Disick, 12, Penelope Disick, 9, and Reign Disick, 7, were also front and center for the lavish nuptials.
+This is not Travis' first major hospitalization.
+In 2008, he survived a private plane crash that killed four people and left him with third-degree burns on 65 percent of his body.
+Travis was hospitalized for three months and underwent 26 surgeries.

+Following the crash, Travis avoided flying until last August, when Kourtney whisked him away on vacation in Mexico.
+The two have since flown together several times, including in May, when they tied the knot.